melezhik/Cromtit/README.md

 * Job dependencies

-* Asynchronous jobs queue with throttling to protect a system from overload
+* Asynchronous jobs queue with throttling to protect a system from overload (TBD)

 * View job logs and reports via cro app web interface